 You’ll know he’s playing you when you’re craving emotional connection; you’ll feel alone, you’ll feel guilty for bringing up a discussion about a hurtful thing he did to you, you’ll feel used, he’ll avoid labels, he’ll be distant and won’t share anything with you.

 Those and a lot more are indicators that if he’s not a player, at least there’s something off in your relationship.
 Oftentimes, a lot of amazing women get stuck in such situations and can’t tell when they’re being played by a man until they sense their self-esteem dropping and their mental state not being stable.

 To clear all that out, here are 15 straightforward signs/red flags he’s playing you:

 1. He has explanations and no apologies for his hurtful actions

 Generally, a player knows way too well what he’s doing.
 He especially knows that his actions/words were hurtful to you, but he won’t admit anything about it.
-He’ll give excuses, blame everyone else but himself about it.
+He’ll give excuses, and blame everyone else but himself for it.
 He won’t acknowledge his mistakes.